The Legends of Treasure Island: Characters

-Subsidiary recurring characters included the pirates Morgan (a hog), Nebbich (a hyena), and Rat (who was, ostensibly enough, a rat).
+Subsidiary recurring characters included the pirates Morgan (a hog), Nebbich (a hyena), and Rat (who was, appropriately enough, a rat).
 These characters featured mainly in the first season and only made minor appearances at the beginning of the second before disappearing altogether.
 Other minor pirates except Israel Hands seen during series 1 included a weasel and a rabbit among others.